-10. Step 4 -Offer Letter and Forms.
+11. Step 4 -Offer letter and Forms

 Once the calculations of the retrospective contribution and service credit, have been completed and agreed.
-The employer will provide the individual with an Offer Letter and other relevant information.
+The authority will provide the individual with an Offer Letter and other relevant information.

-10.1 Offer Letters
+11.1 Offer Letters

 - 1. There are three versions of the offer letter. - 2.
 One for each type of individual.
-An active member of TPS,(appendix page 26) a deferred member (appendix page 36) and a pensioner member (appendix page 45). - 3.
-The offer letters are basically the same, but there are variations depending upon the current employment status of the Applicant.
-This affects the payment options of the individual, a summary of the payment options is on page 4 of the appendix. - 4.
-The employer will be required to add information to each of the offer letters, indicated by bold text within square brackets []. - 5.
-Each offer letter must be accompanied by the following forms, for completion and return by the individual
+An active member of TPS (page 38 of the appendix), a deferred member (page 47 of the appendix) and a pensioner member (page 56 of the appendix). - 3.
+The offer letters are basically the same, but there are variations depending upon the current employment status of the Applicant. - 4.
+The authority will be required to add information to each of the offer letters, indicated by bold text within square brackets []. - 5.
+Each offer letter must be accompanied by

-10.2 a) Form 1.
+11.2 a) Form 1.